russross/blackfriday/mmark2rfc.md

     Bob     | 27
     Alice   | 23

-An empty line between the IAL and the table of indented code block is allowed.
+An empty line between the IAL and the table or indented code block is allowed.

 ## Figures